 Year 11 Post-16 Pathways Information Event

 One of the many things we absolutely pride ourselves on at Claydon High School is our commitment to Careers Information, Education Advice and Guidance for all of our students.
-While a lot of the country has been put on hold for the moment, please be assured that their futures have not and the careers team here at Claydon is still here to support students as they prepare for starting a new chapter in their lives in September 2021.

 Our Year 11 Pathways Information Event covers the support offered to students in Year 11 and the options available to them for the next stage of their education or training.

 After Year 11 (Post 16) courses are available at Entry Level, Level 1, Level 2 and Level 3.
 The

 table below shows an overview giving typical entry requirements and examples of courses.

 1. Attend open days and find out as much as possible about the course content, assessment methods, etc. and choose the method that suits the student.
 For example, A Levels are mainly in academic subjects and the main assessment is by examination, whereas with the extended diploma, each course is in a particular vocational area and there is more

 2. If they are not sure which Post-16 provider to go to, apply for more than one.
 Final decisions are made after students have received their GCSE results.

 3. If the student wants to go to university look at university undergraduate courses on

 www.ucas.com and check entry requirements for areas of interest.